 Many people have never even heard of chickpea burgers, and that needs to change.
-These Easy & Delicious Chickpea Burgers are a great veggie burger option.
+These easy and delicious Chickpea Burgers are a great veggie burger option.

 With warm spices like cumin, curry, smoked paprika, bulgur, and a ton of veggies, these pan-seared chickpea burgers will not disappoint!